 If a PG is called upon, the first route is to get legal advice to ensure it is valid.
 If it has not been drawn up and/or executed correctly, it could well be invalid.
 The second route is to talk to the creditor (if you haven't already).
 Legal action can be a lengthy and costly affair, and most creditors would accept a negotiated settlement, as long as there is a strong commercial case for them to do so.

 The best way to protect yourself would be to seek professional help prior to the default event, which causes a PG to be called upon.
 The earlier the professionals get involved, the more tools they have at their disposal to help you.
 If you have a PG that is being called upon, do remember there is still help at hand, but the available options are somewhat reduced.
 Talk to us re the personal guarantee issue or Keith Steven re the company's problems on 0800 9700539.

 A word of warning.
 A personal guarantee is personal and has nothing to do with the company.
 A lender may be able to place a charge over your property so that they can recover the debt in the event that you cannot pay.

-Also, be aware that paying creditors that have a personal guarantee before creditors that do not have such security can be considered as paying a preference .
+Also, be aware, that paying creditors, who have a personal guarantee from you, before creditors that do not can be considered as paying a preference .
 This will mean that in a terminal insolvency event such as liquidation or administration the payments could could be reversed.

 So what can we do to help you if you are worried?